2nd Royal Lancashire Militia (The Duke of Lancaster's Own Rifles): 1852 Reforms

 Under the new organisation, militia regiments still had an honorary colonel, but were actually commanded by a lieutenant-colonel.
-The headquarters (HQ) of the 2nd Royal Lancashire was at Liverpool, and the colonelcy had passed from the Earl of Derby to the Hon Thomas Stanley.
-On 1 March 1852 Sir Thomas Fermor-Hesketh, 5th Baronet, was commissioned at Lt-Col Commandant.
+Colonel Charles Fox Stanley resigned (in 1855 he was appointed colonel of the newly raised 7th Royal Lancashire Militia (Rifles)) and on 1 March 1852 Sir Thomas Fermor-Hesketh, 5th Baronet, was commissioned as Lt-Col Commandant.
+The headquarters (HQ) of the 2nd Royal Lancashire was at Liverpool.

 Crimean War

 War having broken out with Russia in 1854 and an expeditionary force sent to the Crimea, the Militia were called out for home defence and service in overseas garrisons.
 The 2nd Royal Lancashire Militia was embodied on 18 December 1854 and raised a second battalion at Warrington (Note: At that time Warrington was in the county of Lancashire; in 1972 it was transferred to Cheshire.)
 The 2nd RLM was redesignated as a Rifle regiment on 30 January 1855, becoming the 2nd Royal Lancashire Militia (Duke of Lancaster's Own Rifles).
 The Militia Reserve introduced in 1867 consisted of present and former militiamen who undertook to serve overseas in case of war.